mdaniel1971/git-practice/content/monitoring-fundamentals.md

 <EngagementPrompt title="Did you know..?">

 In 2023, a major e-commerce platform lost **$2.5 million** in just 4 hours due to a service outage that could have been prevented with proper monitoring.
-The incident wasnt detected for 45 minutes because their monitoring system had blind spots.
+The incident wasn't detected for 45 minutes because their monitoring system had blind spots.
 This unit will teach you how to build comprehensive monitoring that catches issues before they impact users.

 </EngagementPrompt>

 # Why this unit matters

 Monitoring is the eyes and ears of your DevOps infrastructure.
-Without it your flying blind.
+Without it you're flying blind.
 You will learn to implement monitoring systems that provide visibility into application health, performance, and security.
 As you work through this content consider how these monitoring principles apply to the module project you'll be building.